prakashknaikade/prakashknaikade.github.io/content/_index.md

       title: '💬 Ask Me Anything'
       subtitle: ''
       text:
-        Want to Learn More About Me - Type your questions below or Click on 👉 <a href="https://huggingface.co/spaces/prakashknaikade/Ask-About-Me" target="_blank">AMA</a>.
+        Want to Learn More About Me - Type your questions below!

         <script
         type="module"